Live in prod · ML-DSA-65 Patent Pending

 Gemini 3 Flashgoogle · T0 cheap

 Bring your own provider key in split mode and the widget never sees it.
-Route through HiveCompute and we pick the cheapest model that clears your tier, signed under ML-DSA-65, settled in USDC on Base.
+Route through HiveCompute instead, and we pick the cheapest model that clears your tier, sign it with ML-DSA-65, and settle it in USDC on Base.

 Who buys this